Disclosure: Your support helps keep Commodity.com running! We earn a referral fee for some brokers & services we list on this page. Learn more...

 Deposits and Withdrawals

-• Deposit sources – Most CFD brokers accept wire transfers and credit card funding.
+• Deposit sources – Most CFD brokers accept credit card funding (except eToro) and wire transfers.
 However, if you wish to transfer money to your account another way (eg, PayPal or Neteller), make sure the broker you like supports your preferred method.

 • Account minimums – Brokers typically require a certain level of funding to be available in your account at all times to cover losses.
 Be sure to check our reviews: we note the CFD broker’s minimum account requirements so you’ll have the information handy.